anjana2123/Random-Logical-Games-Website/README.md

 ### 6. Love Calculator
 Curious about your compatibility with someone?
 Use the Love Calculator to find out and share the results with your friends.

-## Getting Started

-To run these games locally, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/your-username/random-logical-games.git`.
-2. Open the desired game's HTML file in your web browser.

 ## Contributing

 We welcome contributions from the community!
 If you have ideas for improvements or new games, feel free to fork this repository and submit a pull request.